EUROPEAN DEFENCE AGENCY

 7. APPOINTMENT AND CONDITIONS OF EMPLOYMENT

-The Project Officer Preparation EDIDP will be appointed by the Chief Executive, upon recommendation of the Chairman of the Selection Committee.
+The Project Officer Preparation EDIDP (3 posts) will be appointed by the Chief Executive.

-Recruitment will be as a member of the Cost-free SNE staff of the Agency for a one year period (unless a shorter period is mutually agreed between the parties).
+Recruitment will be as a member of the Cost-free SNE staff of the Agency for a four-year period (unless a shorter period is mutually agreed between the parties).
 Renewal is possible within the limits set out in the EDA Staff Regulations.
 The successful candidate will be recruited as AD10/AD11.

 Failure to obtain the requisite security clearance certificate before the expiration of the probationary period may be cause for termination of the contract.